 Download Chronicle Text Font

 The Chronicle Text font identified above is not available for free, please follow the link above and purchase a font license to download and use the font.
 Meanwhile, you can take a look at our collection of fonts for cars, pop music and apparel as well as round-ups of new & fresh fonts around the web.

 Chronicle Text Typeface in Use

-In addition to Pearson Logo, It seems we can’t find other examples (logos, movie posters, album covers etc.) of Chronicle Text typeface in use.
+In addition to Pearson Logo, It seems we can’t find other notable examples of Chronicle Text typeface in use.